Coppice Primary

 PE

-This term we will do football on a Tuesday with Mr Singh and dance on a Friday with Mrs Deverill.
+This term we will do Karate on a Monday and handball on a Friday with Mrs Deverill.

 Don't forget to come to school in your PE uniform on these days!